ibm-cloud-docs/sell/tutorial-publish-bundle.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="5m"}

 This tutorial walks you through how to publish an Operator bundle to {{site.data.keyword.cloud}}.
-By completing this tutorial, you learn how to submit your publishing request, get your approval notification, and then publish your product to the {{site.data.keyword.cloud_notm}} catalog.
+By completing this tutorial, you learn how to submit your publishing request, receive your approval notification, and publish your product to the {{site.data.keyword.cloud_notm}} catalog.
 {: shortdesc}

 This tutorial is one of four in a series that demonstrates how to onboard and publish a sample Operator bundle from the {{site.data.keyword.openshiftshort}} Certified registry.
 It uses a fictitious company that's called *Example Corp*.
 As you complete the tutorial, adapt each step to fit your product's needs.